LinkedDataFragments/Server.js/README.md

 ## Use HTTPS and WebID

-The server can be configured to use HTTPS and authenticate clients through [WebID](https://www.w3.org/wiki/WebID).
+The server can be configured to authenticate clients through [WebID](https://www.w3.org/wiki/WebID).
+WebID uses HTTPS and SSL certificates to create a trusted peer network.

+### Create WebID, keys and certificates

+1. Create a WebID
+2. Create the CA certificate
+2. Create a certificate including the WebID
+3. Sign certificates from clients

+### Configure the server

 ```json
 {